Distributed Alignment Processes with Samples of Group Average: Introduction

-\end{definition} At each round $t$, the Kalman filter returns an estimate of the relative distance of each agent $i$ from the center of mass which turns out to be $\frac{n-1}{n}\rho_\star^{(t)} \pa{Y_i^{(t)} - \frac{1}{n-1}\sum_{j \neq i} Y_j^{(t)}}$.
 As guaranteed by the properties of the Kalman filter, these estimates minimize the expected sum of square-errors, which can be translated to our desired measure of minimizing the agents' costs.
-The ``meet at the center'' algorithm is given by Algorithm \ref{alg:MatC} below, and the following theorem stating its optimality is proved in Section \ref{sec:flocking_problem}.
+The ``Meet-at-the-center'' algorithm is given by Algorithm \ref{alg:MatC} below, and the following theorem stating its optimality is proved in Section \ref{sec:meet}.

-\begin{theorem} Algorithm~\ref{alg:MatC} is optimal in the centralized setting. \end{theorem} Quite remarkably, another solution the follows from the Kalman filter estimations is in the form of a weighted-average algorithm.
-The proof of the following theorem is given in Section \ref{sec:flocking_problem}. \begin{theorem} The weighted-average algorithm $\W^\star:=\W({\rho_{\star}^{(t)}})$ is optimal in the centralized setting. \end{theorem} Note that by the strong definition of optimality (Definition \ref{def:algorithm_optimality}), for any given $i$, no algorithm in the centralized setting can achieve a better cost for agent $i$ (for any round $t$).
-We find this optimality result surprising since, as mentioned, agents other than a given $i$ can collectively gather information that is relevant to agent~$i$, yet not processed by it when running a weighted-average algorithm (see Eq.~\eqref{eq:moreknowledge}).
-Intuitively, it seems that optimality is nevertheless achieved, since, when running $\W^\star$, the agents other than $i$ somehow manage to collectively process the aforementioned information in a way that benefits agent~$i$, by shifting the center of mass towards it.